apynnonen/hot-or-not/README.md

 If you want to be able to step through and actually debug the program, use the launch.json file I've added to github.
 It'll then hit your breakpoints.

 The actual website requires a professor's name and university to be inputted into the respective fields as well as a proper option to be selected.
 The program may take up to 30 seconds or more but will retrieve and store professor information for much faster loads of professors who have already been searched for in a given session.
 The website also calculates all methods which allows the user to quickly load the results to alternative methods upon switching their option and running the program again.

+If you want to be able to step through and actually debug the program, use the launch.json file added to github.
+It'll then hit your breakpoints.